AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-microsoft-teams/create-workfront-tasks-from-ms-teams.md

    For information about logging in to Workfront, see [Install Adobe Workfront for Microsoft Teams](../../workfront-integrations-and-apps/using-workfront-with-microsoft-teams/install-workfront-ms-teams.md).

-1. To open a `New task` card:
+1. To open a **New task** card:

-  * If you are in the Workfront bot chat channel, type `New task`in the conversation field to create a new task.&nbsp;
+  * If you are in the Workfront bot chat channel, type **New task**in the conversation field to create a new task.&nbsp;
   * If you are in a chat channel other than the Workfront bot chat channel:

-    1. Start typing `@workfront`in the conversation field, then select the Workfront bot channel you want.
+    1. Start typing **@workfront**in the conversation field, then select the Workfront bot channel you want.
-    1. Continue typing  `New task`in the conversation field to create a new task.
+    1. Continue typing&nbsp;**New task**in the conversation field to create a new task.

        The New task card displays in the Workfront bot channel.